Bicycle Ride along Jordan River Parkway

 Over in the Midvale/Sandy area the trail came out on 700 West at about 8500 South.
 This was the end of the northern part of the Jordan River Trail for a long time.
 Now, about two blocks south of 76th South, there is a bridge acorss to the west side of the river, and a new trail runs under the powerlines.
 It goes under 90th south then east to River Oaks Golf Course.
 At the Club House take the golf bridge across the river and the next one over a canal, then turn left back on the trail, which is open all the way through to 146th South.

-You can now ride even farther than 146 South now.
+You can ride even farther than 146th South now.
+It is all finished going from 146th through the narrows all the way to Utah Lake.
 See my Jordan River South ride.

 Jordan River Parkway